 Fleming was also the creator of Chitty Chitty Bang Bang, which he wrote as a children’s story for his son, Casper, shortly before his death!
 You can read more about that story on the official Ian Fleming website here.

 Read more about Ian Fleming (and James Bond)

-Many of the facts I’ve shared today came courtesy of a book Sarah bought just before her birthday: James Bond FAQ by Tom DeMichael.
+Many of the facts I’ve shared today came courtesy of a book Ashar bought just before her birthday: James Bond FAQ by Tom DeMichael.

 This isn’t a kids’ book – it goes into detail about Fleming, as well as all the Bond movies, the Bond girls, the weapons and more.
-We think that the best thing to do is talk about issues like that, not ignore them, and it’s sparked some amazing discussions with Sarah, including her notes about things that kids and parents should know about Skyfall, her current favorite movie.
+We think that the best thing to do is talk about issues like that, not ignore them, and it’s sparked some amazing discussions with Ashar, including her notes about things that kids and parents should know about Skyfall, her current favorite movie.

 Meanwhile, if you want to read more, here are some websites that have helped us explore Fleming and Bond!

 - The Ian Fleming Foundation (essentially a preservationist group that has, for example, purchased the Bond cars from film for use in traveling exhibits)

 - Fleming’s IMDB bio